Skip to Content

 Step 1 – Determine If You Are Eligible

-Ask yourself the following questions: Have I ever been arrested for an offense that resulted in an adjudication of guilt?
-Have I ever sealed or expunged a prior arrest or conviction prior to today?
+Ask yourself these questions: Have I ever been arrested for an offense that resulted in an adjudication of guilt?
+Have I ever sealed or expunged a prior arrest or conviction before today?

-If your answer to these questions is “yes”, then you are not eligible to seal or expunge your record.
-If your answer is “no”, then more than likely you will be eligible to seal or expunge your record.
+If your answer to either question is “yes,” you are not eligible to seal or expunge your record.
+If your answer is “no,” you may be eligible to seal or expunge your record.

 Step 2 – Determine If You Need To Seal Or Expunge Your Records

-If you are eligible, you should next determine whether you need to seal or expunge your records.
-If you are seeking an expungement, the law enforcement agency will destroy your records.
-If you are seeking to seal, the clerk of courts will seal your records, so they are confidential and are not accessible to third parties.
+If you are eligible, you should next decide whether you need to seal or expunge your records.
+If you seek an expungement, the law enforcement agency will destroy your records.
+If you seek to seal, the clerk of courts will seal your records to keep them confidential from third parties.

-Obviously, expungement is preferable to sealing.
-However, you are only eligible to expunge arrests immediately that resulted in a no-file, no action, nolle prosse, or dismissal.
-If you received a withhold of adjudication or were found not guilty at trial, you must seal your records.
-You will be eligible to expunge the sealed records after ten years.
+Expungement is preferable to sealing whenever possible.
+However, you are only eligible to expunge arrests immediately if they resulted in a no-file, no action, nolle prosse, or dismissal.
+If you received a withhold of adjudication or were found not guilty at trial, you must seal your records first.
+After ten years, you can apply to expunge the sealed records.

 Step 3 – Obtaining Certificate of Eligibility in Florida